Scaling limit of a kinetic inhomogeneous stochastic system in the quadratic potential: Introduction and main results

-The frictional force is time-inhomogeneous, depending on non-negative parameters $\beta$ and $\gamma$.
-The driving process $L$ is either a Brownian motion, i.e.\ $\alpha =2$, or a symmetric $\alpha$-stable Lévy process with $\alpha\in(1,2)$.
-More precisely, our goal is to study the asymptotic behavior, as $\eps \to 0$, of the rescaled velocity-position process $(Z^{(\eps)}_t)_{t} := \left(r_{\eps} (X_{t/\eps}, V_{t / \eps})^T\right)_t$, for an appropriate rate of convergence $r_{\eps}$.
-One of our motivations is to study how the presence of the quadratic potential influences the results obtained in \cite{GradinaruAsymptoticbehaviortimeinhomogeneous2021a,GradinaruAsymptoticbehaviortimeinhomogeneous2021} through a confining effect on the position $X$.\\ Our system without noise and frictional force is nothing else than the classical harmonic oscillator The intrinsic oscillatory behavior induced by the quadratic potential prevents the rescaled process $Z^{(\eps)}$ from converging as a process.
+Here $\gamma,\beta>0$ and $L$ is a symmetric $\alpha$-stable process on $\mathbb{R}$ with $\alpha \in (1,2]$.
+More precisely, our goal is to study the asymptotic behavior, as $\eps \to 0$, of the rescaled velocity-position process for an appropriate rate of convergence $r_{\eps}$.
+Our first motivation is to study how the presence of the quadratic potential influences the results obtained in \cite{GradinaruAsymptoticbehaviortimeinhomogeneous2021a,GradinaruAsymptoticbehaviortimeinhomogeneous2021} through a confining effect on the position $X$.
+Indeed, the confining effect is here related to the position of the particle and does not disappear asymptotically contrary to the frictional force.
+It has thus an effect both on the limiting processes and on the rescaling.
+Here, it is a competition of the quadratic potential and the frictional force, which confines and slows down the system, against the noise which perturbs it.\\

+Notice that our system without noise and frictional force is nothing else than the classical harmonic oscillator The intrinsic oscillatory behavior induced by the quadratic potential prevents the rescaled process $Z^{(\eps)}$ from converging as a process.
 However, we prove that each of its one-dimensional marginal distributions converges.
 In order to obtain the convergence of the whole process, the key idea is to remove the oscillations present in the system.
-Namely, we set $Y_t:= \Theta_{t}^{-1} (X_t,V_t)^T$, where $\Theta_{t}$ is the rotation on $\mathbb{R}^2$ of angle $t$ defined by
+Namely, we set for $t \geq t_0$ where $\Theta_{t}$ is the rotation on $\mathbb{R}^2$ of angle $-t$ and we study the behavior of $(r_{\eps} Y_{t/\eps})_t$ as $\eps$ tends to $0$, for a certain rate of convergence $r_{\eps}$.